 Quality Control (QC) are observation techniques and activities which aim to identify whether the final product actually fulfills customer requirements.
 Quality Control also identifies the need for corrective measures.
 In other, simpler, words:

 Quality Control monitors work as it happens and ensures that the results satisfy the requirements specified.

 Quality Assurance is about a plan.
 It is carried out before the construction project starts.
 Quality Assurance is a process that manages for quality.
 QA lists the processes, standards and policies that need to be carried out and ensures they are known to the people who need to know them.

 The key elements of Quality Control are observation and activity.
-Even when you have the best plan and system in place (that’s what Quality Assurance does), you still need to monitor the work as it occurs to make sure the results are what you expect them to be (Quality Control domain).
+Even when you have the best plan and system in place (that’s what Quality Assurance does), you still need to monitor the work as it occurs to make sure the results are what you expect them to be.
+In plain-speak, QC is the inspection of the craftsmanship on a construction project.
 Quality Control verifies the quality of the output.

 Going back to the foundation example, quality control will be the inspector visiting the construction site, checking that rebar is suspended at the right height, tied appropriately, and that inside the forms are free of debris.

 Both QA and QC are valuable practices to help ensure quality.
 It pays to determine what exactly quality is.
 Quality is a measure of excellence in how well a product or service meets the client and end-user's requirements and needs.